ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 It is installed dynamically on the cluster at runtime and cached for future use (see :ref:`Caching and Garbage Collection <runtime-environments-caching>` for details about the lifecycle).

 Runtime environments can be used on top of the prepared environment from :ref:`the Ray Cluster launcher <using-the-cluster-launcher>` if it was used.
+For example, you can use the Cluster launcher to install a base set of packages, and then use runtime environments to install additional packages.

 Runtime environments also allow you to set dependencies per-task, per-actor, and per-job on a long-running Ray cluster.